-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Art 6 6 N/A 1 semester No Signature Required None Students emphasize the elements of design through the process of drawing, painting, and ceramics.
+Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Art 6 6 N/A 1 semester No Signature Required None Students emphasize the elements of design through the process of drawing, painting, and sculpture.
 Art units emphasize cultural, historical, and cross-content understandings.
-Nominal fee required.
-Art 7 7 N/A 1 semester No Signature Required None This is a continuation of visual arts.
+Nominal fee Art 7 7 N/A 1 semester No Signature Required None This is a continuation of visual arts.
 Students build upon and learn new art techniques through drawing, painting, ceramics, and mixed media.
 Art units emphasize cultural, historical, and cross-content understandings.
 Nominal fee required.
 Art 8 8 N/A 1 semester No Signature Required None This is continuation of visual arts.
 Students build upon and learn new art techniques through drawing, painting, ceramics, mixed media, and the digital arts.
 Art units emphasize cultural, historical, and cross-content understandings.
 Nominal fee required.
+Art 8-3-D 8 N/A 1 semester No Signature Required None This class is designed for students who want to learn how to create 3-D art.
+Students will be introduced to working with a variety of mediums and sculpture techniques, while learning the cultural, historical, and cross-content relevance of sculpture.
+Students who elect to take this class should sincerely desire to grow as artists.
+Art 8-Drawing and Painting 8 N/A 1 semester No Signature Required None This class is designed for art students who want to further their skills in drawing, painting and other two-dimensional techniques.
+Students who elect to take this class should sincerely want to grow as artists.